UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_5/topic_5.md

 In the ```$hifiDir``` directory you'll also find another file called  ```mergedHiFi.ccs.50.fastq.gz```.
 Using the steps as a template, construct a genome assembly with hifiasm using that file.
 What is the coverage in that file?
 Do you expect the genome assembly to be better or worse than the one we made using the ```mergedHiFi.ccs.50.fastq.gz``` file?

+*If you choose to do this be aware that the assembly will take a while longer - about 5 minutes or so.*

-## Assessing quality of assemblies
+# 3. Assessing quality of assemblies

 Now that we've constructed a couple of genome assemblies, it would be a great idea to compare them to determine which one should be used for downstream analyses.